-add-license-headers
+add-license-headers setup#

-hook adds and updates license headers in specified directories and
+The add-license-headers hook adds and updates license headers in specified directories and

 file types using REUSE.
 Here is a sample license header for a